GSA/digitalgov.gov/content/posts/2016-03-11-seeing-states-the-right-way-how-to-weigh-data-by-population.md

 After creating a calculation for the normalized data, we replaced all raw data maps in our monthly reports with normalized data maps.
 They now look like the map below, allowing you to clearly see that the District of Columbia has the highest interest in [ConsumerFinance.gov](http://www.consumerfinance.gov/) overall, followed by Virginia and Minnesota.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-343-CFPB-Sessions-per-100000-people-by-location-map.jpg" alt="A data visualization map of the United States shows Sessions per 100,000 people by Location." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-343-CFPB-Sessions-per-100000-people-by-location-map.jpg" alt="A data visualization map of the United States shows Sessions per 100,000 people by Location." %}

 I highly recommend normalizing your location data if you are not doing it already.
 Normalizing will help end users get a better grasp on truly useful information, instead of seeing the same population graph, report after report.
 If any readers are interested in learning the steps we took to creating this map in Tableau, please feel free to reach out and I am more than happy to share!